-On August 1, 2024, the Company entered into a Shared Space Arrangement with FL 97, pursuant to which the Company agreed to sublease approximately 10,866 rentable square feet, for laboratory space located on the first floor at 140 First Street, Cambridge, Massachusetts.
-On August 27, 2024, the Company entered into Shared Space Arrangements with FL 101 and FL 104, pursuant to which the Company agreed to sublease 3,550 rentable square feet, for laboratory space located at 140 First Street, effective September 1, 2024, with increases in the future as defined in the agreement.
-Under the Shared Space Arrangements, the Company has received aggregate rental income of \$1.8 million and \$3.9 million for the three and nine months ended September 30, 2024, respectively.
+In July 2023 the Company entered into three Shared Space Agreements with related parties Metaphore Biotechnologies, Inc., Apriori Bio, Inc., and Flagship Labs 89, Inc. These companies are affiliates of Flagship, a controlling stockholder of the Company.
+Pursuant to the agreements, the Company agreed to sublease an aggregate of approximately 22,500 rentable square feet of office and laboratory space at 140 First Street.
+Under the agreements, the Company has received rental income of \$1.0 million for the three months ended March 31, 2024.
 Such rental income was reflected as a reduction of research and development expense and general and administrative expense in the accompanying condensed consolidated statements of operations and comprehensive loss.
-There were \$0.2 million and zero of outstanding receivables due from the subtenants as of September 30, 2024 and December 31, 2023, respectively.
+There was an immaterial amount of outstanding receivables due from the subtenants as of March 31, 2024.

 In September 2020, the Company sublet the entire space of its 325 Vassar Street facility, approximately 19,404 square feet, to Sail Bio (formerly known as LARONDE, Inc. and VL50, Inc.), which is an affiliate of Flagship.
-The rental rate for the sublease arrangement is equal to the Company's rental obligation per the agreement with BMR-325 Vassar

-Street LLC, reduced by the sublease income received from Cygnal Therapeutics, Inc. ("Cygnal").
+The sublease term will expire at the end of the Company's lease agreement with the landlord in September 2024.
+The rental rate for the sublease arrangement is equal to the Company's rental obligation per the agreement with BMR-325 Vassar Street LLC, reduced by the sublease income received from Cygnal Therapeutics, Inc. ("Cygnal").
+We expect to receive rental income and reimbursement of related facility expenses approximating \$2.4 million per year.
 The sublessee is obligated to pay all real estate taxes and costs related to the subleased premises, including cost of operations, maintenance, repair, replacement and property management.
-The sublease expired at the end of the Company's lease agreement with the landlord in September 2024 with no extension.
-During each of the three months ended September 30, 2024 and 2023, the Company received rental income and reimbursement of related expenses of \$0.6 million.
-During each of the nine months ended September 30, 2024 and 2023, the Company received rental income and reimbursement of related expenses of \$1.8 million and \$1.9 million, respectively, which was recorded within research and development expense and general and administrative expense in the condensed consolidated statements of operations and comprehensive loss.
-There were no outstanding receivables due from Sail Bio as of September 30, 2024 and December 31, 2023.
+Under the sublease agreement, the Company received rental income and reimbursement of related expenses of \$0.6 million during each of the three months ended March 31, 2024 and 2023, respectively, which was recorded within research and development expense and general and administrative expense in the condensed consolidated statements of operations and comprehensive loss.
+There were no outstanding receivables due from Sail Bio as of March 31, 2024 and December 31, 2023.

 In July 2020, the Company entered into a Shared Space Arrangement (the Arrangement) with Sail Bio to share one-third of Sail Bio's 69,867 square feet of leased space at 20 Acorn Park Drive, Cambridge, Massachusetts.
 In January 2022, the Company entered into an amendment to the Arrangement with Sail Bio to exercise the option to renew the lease through July 2023.
 In connection with the amendment, the Company made an upfront payment of \$2.9 million in January 2022, to cover the rent payments for the extended lease term.
 The Company did not subsequently renew the lease, and the lease expired at the end of July 2023.
 Additionally, upon the expiration of the extended lease term, the Company received \$0.65 million from Sail Bio for all furniture, fixtures and equipment owned by the Company that will remain at the lease property.
-The net book value of these assets was determined to be \$0.4 million, and the Company recognized a gain on this disposal of \$0.2 million in June 2023.

-Refer to other related party transactions as described in Note 9, Leases, Note 11, License Agreements and Note 12, Collaboration Agreements.
+Refer to other related party transactions as described in Note 9, Commitments and contingencies, Note 10, License agreements and Note 11, Collaboration agreements.

-18. Employee Benefits
+17. Employee Benefits